Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Complex and Quaternionic Hilbert spaces

 Note that there is a basis where $l_nl_n^\dagger$ is real diagonal and thus upon collapse $v_nv_n^\dagger$ becomes real diagonal as well.

 The complex case is just the above case with complex numbers replacing quaternions and a state space which is the union of 2 identical spaces.
-The continuous case is analogous, since the partition of the phase-space is countable.
+The continuous case is analogous, since there is a partition of the phase-space which is countable.